Myrmex/overview/cadmus/dev/backend/part-seeders.md

 ## Packages

-The part seeder project requires at least these packages:
+The part seeder project requires at the `Cadmus.Seed` package.
+Typically you add a seeder for each part or fragment.

-- `Cadmus.Seed`

 ## Part Seeder Templates